-Jungle cacti typically originate as epiphytes or lithophytes, growing in a pocket of moss or debris in the crook of a tree branch or a rock.
-So despite the humid, jungle conditions of their native habitats, these cacti are adapted to grow in a media that is prone to dryness.
-Jungle cacti are succulents, with areoles containing often-tiny bristles, but differ considerably in appearance from desert cacti.
+Tropical forest cacti (also called jungle cacti) typically originate as epiphytes or lithophytes, growing in a pocket of moss or debris in the crook of a tree branch or a rock.
+So despite the humid, tropical conditions of their native habitats, these cacti are adapted to grow in a media that is prone to dryness.
+Tropical forest cacti are succulents, with areoles containing often-tiny bristles, but differ considerably in appearance from desert cacti.
 They are usually leafless, composed of flattened or tubular segments and kept for their attractive flowers more than their architecture.

 Hatiora gaertneri and Hatiora rosea are both sold as Easter cactus or spring cactus and typically bloom in spring but under the right conditions may bloom again later in the year.
 These plants have more rounded teeth to their leaf margins.
 There are many botanical synonyms in use for these cacti as well, particularly Rhipsalidopsis gaertneri and Epiphyllopsis rosea.

-Keep in mind that some variation in light and temperature routine during the year is recommended if you are growing jungle cacti for their flower display.
+Keep in mind that some variation in light and temperature routine during the year is recommended if you are growing tropical forest cacti for their flower display.
 These cultivation rules for the popular holiday and Easter cacti are described below under Encouraging Your Holiday or Easter Cactus to Flower.

 Water frequently in spring and summer, keeping the soil consistently moist but not standing in water run-off.
 Watering frequency should vary as your house heats up and cools down with the seasons.
 During the pre-flowering period, reduce watering, letting the top ½ inch of soil dry out between waterings.
 After flowering, water only enough to keep soil barely moist for a period of three to six weeks.
 Do not overwater; if your plant begins to turn yellow at the tips you are giving it too much water and causing the cellular structure to rupture.

-Repotting your plant annually after flowering is beneficial for many types of jungle cacti.
+Repotting your plant annually after flowering is beneficial for many types of tropical forest cacti.
 Generally, a clean pot of the same size with fresh soil is fine as slightly tight conditions benefit flowering.
 You can also prune your cactus at this time to improve its shape.